piknikki/piknikki/README.md

 I'm Nikki and I'm a Software Engineer (front end), developer, and general nerd.
 I like to create things.
 Cool things.
 So if you know of something wicked cool, send it my way!

 I'm currently working on learning Vue and Bulma, and am open to pretty much any collaboration on sweet projects.
-HMI.
+HMU.

 📫 How to reach me: nikkipetersen.dev@gmail.com